2023 Panamanian protests: Negotiations and contract draft

 Following the publication of the Supreme Court ruling on early 2021, First Quantum Minerals started negotiations with the administration of Laurentino Cortizo to write a new mining contract.
 As reported by the government, the initial negotiations resulted in expanding the revenue for the Panamanian government to a minimum of $375 million annually given copper prices did not decrease significantly and royalty payments from 12-to-16%; an increase over the 2% laid out in now unconstitutional Law 9. additionally, it was agreed that Cobre Panamá must pay numerous taxes they were exempted of by the 1997 contract.
 It was reported that these payments would be used for numerous social programs that were underfunded.
 During the negotiation process doubts against the mine and its contract were raised with some alleging that they represented the absence of the rule of law in Panama.
+During negotiations with First Quantum, there were disputes over the amount of royalties that would be paid to Panama and this led to a brief mine shutdown in December 2022 and February 2023.

 Even though the government of Panama claimed that this mining contract would be beneficial for the people, numerous lawyers and environmental activists denied those claims and insisted that the new concessions would be extremely damaging for the surroundings of Cobre Panamá, and the Panama Canal.
 The first mining contract draft known as Bill 1043 presented to the National Assembly on 21 August 2023 explicitly authorized First Quantum Minerals to destroy forests surrounding Cobre Panamá if it was determined that they had useful resources to expand the mine, and gave them the right to expropriate land from nearby residents for the same reason.
 It was also reported that the mine could use and divert the course of numerous nearby rivers, including the Indio river (which flows into the Donoso District), which are potentially interrelated with the Panama Canal water system.